-The premier Grand Teton experience combines training, acclimatizing, camping, and climbing the Grand during four memorable days and three nights at Corbet High Camp (11,200′).
+The premier Grand Teton experience combines training, acclimatizing, camping, and climbing the Grand during three memorable days and two nights at Corbet High Camp (11,200′).
 No prior climbing experience required.

-Day 1 – Office staff or your guide will coordinate an appropriate meeting time/ place.
+Day 1 – Plan on meeting early at the Lupine Meadows trailhead.
+Your guides will give you specific departure times at the gear check.
 JHMG does not provide transportation for its clients into the park.
 Clients will be responsible for paying the $35 vehicle fee at the park entrance unless they have a Golden Eagle Pass or equivalent .

-Day 3 – It’s summit day!
-The day begins with a very early wake u followed by breakfast, with your summit pack full of layers, your headlamp, water and food, and with harnesses and helmets on, you head out!
+Day 2 –It’s summit day!
+The day begins with a very early wake up, followed by breakfast, With your summit pack full of layers, your headlamp, water and food, and with harnesses and helmets on, you head out!
 Like the hike to Corbet High Camp, the pace is slow and sustainable.
 Upward momentum is the key.